 We realized this out the next day, when my best friend and her now husband were in town, and in the midst of our Mexican dinner, both Scott and I started to sense that things were…not good.
 Let’s just say the fun Columbia weekend we planned quickly turned into shivering under three layers of blankets and binge watching Downton Abbey while trading turns running to the bathroom.
 So romantic.

-The mussels I grew up eating at home were usually steamed in a garlic-white wine sauce, so I decided to try my hand at something a little different with this spicy tomato broth.
-It’s SO good, especially with crusty bread to soak up the sauce.
+The mussels I grew up eating at home were usually steamed in a garlic-white wine sauce, so I decided to try my hand at something a little different with this spicy tomato sauce.
+It’s SO good, especially with crusty bread to soak it up.
 Bonus points if it’s garlicky, olive oily toasted bread.

-I would recommend using San Marzano tomatoes for this, since it’s a simple recipe and you really want the flavor to shine through.
+I would recommend using San Marzano tomatoes in this recipe for easy mussels in spicy tomato sauce, since it’s a simple recipe and you really want the flavor to shine through.
 San Marzano’s are an Italian variety that tastes extra sweet and tomato-ey and a little less acidic.

 Also, I should note it’s been over 24 hours since we had this dish, and we are still alive, so that’s good too.